myspaghetti/macos-virtualbox/README.md

 ### CPU compatibility

-macOS guests on VirtualBox are ubcompatible with some CPU models.
+macOS guests on VirtualBox are incompatible with some CPU models.
 If the guest macOS boot process hangs on “LoadKernelFromStream”, “EndRandomSeed”, or "EXITBS", see the [documentation command](#documentation) regarding VirtualBox CPU profiles and [CPUID settings](https://www.virtualbox.org/manual/ch08.html#vboxmanage-modifyvm-teleport).
 Some CPU models released in 2020 and later may require configuring the guest to "Mac OS X (64-bit)" instead of "macOS 10.13 High Sierra (64-bit)".

 ### Performance and deployment